bbauska/W3Cx-5of5/README.md

 cumbersome.
 This information should be easily transferable from one place to another, so that in reading one document, it is easy to access everything related (linked) to it.
-Tim Berners-Lee imagined a &quot;Web&quot; of interconnected documents.
+Tim Berners-Lee imagined a &quot;Web&quot; of interconnected documents.</p>

-He used the metaphor of a Web to emphasize the importance of connections between documents.
+<p>He used the metaphor of a Web to emphasize the importance of connections
+between documents.
 It was not just a long list of details, but rather a sea of information stretching out in all directions.
-This sea of information was navigated by a new tool called a &quot;browser&quot;.
+This sea of information was navigated by a new tool called a &quot;browser&quot;.</p>

 <h4>The &quot;Markup&quot; part: elements, tags and attributes!</h4>

-The &quot;M&quot; in HTML stands for &quot;Markup&quot;, but what does Markup really mean?
-Essentially it means to annotate a document with extra
+<p>The &quot;M&quot; in HTML stands for &quot;Markup&quot;, but what does Markup
-information: things like where different sections and paragraphs begin and end, which part is the title, which things should be emphasized and so on.
+really mean?
+Essentially it means to annotate a document with extra information: things like where different sections and paragraphs begin and end, which part is the title, which things should be emphasized and so on.</p>

-There are many ways to markup a document, but HTML borrows a technique from an ancestor language, SGML
+<p>There are many ways to markup a document, but HTML borrows a technique
+from an ancestor language, SGML
 (<a href="https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language">Standard Generalized Markup Language</a>), which uses angle brackets (&quot;&lt;&quot; and &quot;&gt;&quot;)
 to separate the annotations from the regular text.
-In HTML these annotations are called &quot;tags&quot;.
+In HTML these annotations are called &quot;tags&quot;.</p>

-For example, consider the following chunk of HTML code (note: you can edit the source code and see the resulting Web page updating in real time):
+<p>For example, consider the following chunk of HTML code (note: you can
+edit the source code and see the resulting Web page updating in real time):</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 33. codepen a tale of two cities (28) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">